EPCCed/dirac-docs/docs/scheduler-update-2026.md

 ## Summary of user impact

+This list provides a high level overview of user impacts.
+More detail can be found lower down this page.

-- Strict topology blocking will no longer be enforced on the system
+- Strict topology blocking will no longer be enforced on the system.
-- Users that wish to continue to request strict topology blocking will need to use the `--switches` option to `sbatch`/`srun`/`salloc` to request this
+- Users that wish to continue to request topology blocking will need to use the `--switches` option to `sbatch`/`srun`/`salloc` to request this.
-- Jobs queued during the migration will retain their strict topology blocking requests that were the default at time of submission.
-Users that want to remove this constraint will need to delete jobs and resubmit
+- Jobs queued during the migration will retain their topology blocking requests that were the default at time of submission.
+Users that want to remove this constraint will need to delete jobs and resubmit.

 ## Overview of Tursa interconnect topology